 5.5mm (I) hook, or hook needed to obtain gauge

 415, 470, 540 yards of #4 worsted weight Red Heart Comfort in “Petal Pink”

 dc = double crochet

 -Crab Stitch (also known as the reverse single crochet).
-This stitch is formed as you would make a normal single crochet, but at the end, you go backward, working your next crab stitch into the previous stitch, and not the “next stitch” (ahead).
+This stitch is formed as you would make a normal single crochet, but at the end, you will move backward, working your next crab stitch into the previous stitch, and not the “next stitch” (ahead).

 shell = 5 dc in same st

 Approximately 6 ½ ft, [7 ½ ft, 8 ½ ft] long, including fringe, by 6 in. tall.

 -Ch 1 at the beginning of a row is not counted as a stitch, ch 2 is counted as a stitch